South Australian Railways T class: History

 Between 1903 and 1917, the South Australian Railways (SAR) placed 78 T class locomotives into service.
 They were built by Islington Railway Workshops (4), James Martin & Co, Gawler (34) and Walkers Limited, Maryborough (40).
 They were initially deployed to work on the narrow-gauge lines between Cockburn (on the Broken Hill line), and between Terowie, Peterborough and Port Pirie.
 Later, they operated across the SAR narrow-gauge network, including on the isolated Port Lincoln Division.

 The T class were versatile: although designed for freight and ore traffic, the class was also used on so-called "express" passenger services, including the East-West passenger service connecting with the Trans-Australian via Quorn until 1937, and on mixed (combined passenger and freight) services and shunting.

 For more than 50 years the T class the backbone of the SAR's narrow-gauge motive power.
-As smaller SAR narrow-gauge locomotives were withdrawn in the 1920s, the T class became dominant until the early 1950s, when they were gradually superseded by the 400 class Garratt-type locomotives on the Barrier ore traffic and, in the 1960s, by 830 class diesel-electrics.
+As smaller SAR narrow-gauge locomotives were withdrawn in the 1920s, the T class became dominant until the early 1950s, when they were gradually superseded by the 400 class Garratt locomotives on the Barrier ore traffic and, in the 1960s, by 830 class diesel-electrics.
 The need to convert the latter locomotives from narrow to standard gauge in readiness for the opening of the new Broken Hill line resulted in many of the steam locomotives being released from storage to haul ore trains in 1968–69.